Lipschitz stability in an inverse problem for the Kuramoto-Sivashinsky equation: Introduction

-To answer these questions, we use the Bukhgeim-Klibanov method.
+In order to answer these questions, we use the Bukhge{\u\i}m-Klibanov method.
 First, a global Carleman estimate for the linearized K-S equation with non-constant coefficients is obtained.
-It is then used to prove the primary result which can be stated as follows.
+It is then used to prove the main result which can be stated as follows.